 The manufacturer has good control over the colour of light output.

 LEDs do not contain mercury like fluorescent lamps.

 The lifespan of a good quality LED bulb far exceeds that of any other type of bulb.
-The items in our range are rated between 25,000 and 50,000 hours, meaning our products can last for 25 years or more.
+The items in our range are rated up to 50,000 hours, meaning our products can last for 25 years or more.
 Although they require an initial investment, they will pay for themselves many times over in their long lifetime.

 Comparing Types of Lighting

 Colour Temperature Selection

 The light colour temperature of LEDs is measured in kelvins (K) and is something to consider when purchasing any LED product.
 The most common options are Warm White, Neutral White and Cool White.

 The application must be considered when choosing whether to go for a Warm or Cool toned light.
 Cool White is ideal for task and commercial lighting, whereas Warm White is better suited for general household lighting.
 Cool White is bright and bold; perfect for a modern setting.
 Warm White is soft and warm; ideal for creating a relaxed and comfortable atmosphere.

 Another thing to consider is the other lighting that exists in the area.
 For example, if you have multiple light sources in one room, and only one of which is being updated to LED lighting, you may want to select a light colour that is similar to your existing lights.
 This is a personal preference: some people like to mix and match, while other people prefer consistency in light colour.